keisanabria/FS-Security/README.md

 5. HIGH - Pass the maps to Wordpress.
 More information about this on reference link [6]
 6. AFTER - Fix README.md to be readable in GitHub
 7. LOW - Verify if .venv can be activated when the user runs the program so that it can run smoothly
+8. LOW - Change this line (gdf.to_file("data/dimensions/geometry.geojson", driver="GeoJSON") # Export to GeoJSON) in mapCreation.py to check if that file exists.
+If it does, then don't recreate it.

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py